 Only one form of causation determines the sequencing of DNA code: formal Choice Causation, not Physical Causation.”
 DNA is programmed not by physics or chemistry, but by programming decisions.5-8

-Physical law cannot program DNA, either.
+Physical law cannot program DNA either.
 If Physical law programmed DNA, DNA would consist of all the same nucleotide.
-DNA would be, for example, a polyadenosine: a long string of nothing but adenosines - all the same nucleotide - by law!
-This is exactly what happens when nucleic acid is polymerized on a clay surface?all the same nucleotide in the DNA string.
+DNA would be, for example, a polyadenosine...a technical term defining a long string of nothing but adenosines - all the same nucleotide - by law!
+This is exactly what happens when nucleic acid is polymerized on a clay surface.
+The DNA string consistes of all the same nucleotide.
 No programming would be possible in such a DNA.

 How did the first genetic program get written using a formal symbol system?
 A program consists of formal, nonphysical, symbolic instructions recorded into a physical medium.
 Chance and necessity cannot symbolize.11 The recorded 0’s and 1’s in any program are representations of purposeful choices.
 They symbolize commands for on/off, yes/no, and right/left turns.
 Physical mass and energy cannot engage in nonphysical, formal representationalism.11